freerange/site/soups/blog/hello-printer.markdown

 ![Endless sudoku](/images/printer/12-sudoku.jpg)

 This was great, but RVG isn't exactly easy to generate, or fun to write.
-Complex shapes and lots of text had to be laid out in a painstakingly-precise way.
+Complex shapes had to be laid out in a painstakingly-precise way.

 But more importantly, it wasn't very useful for printing text.